andrasq/consistent-hash-js/Readme.md

 Options:

 - `range` - hash ring control point modulo range, default 100003.
 Use a prime number.
 - `weight` - the default number of control points to create for each node added, default 40.
 - `distribution` - node arrangement around the ring, for when no control points provided.
   One of `"random"` or `"uniform"`, default "random".

-The number of nodes supported is `range / controlPoints`, default 2500.
-For 10x more nodes, use range 1,000,003.
+The number of nodes supported is `range / weight`, default 2500.
+For 10x more nodes, use a wider range like 1,000,003 or a smaller weight like 4.

 Properties: